 Figure 1 shows the evolution of digital payments on the UPI platform over time on a monthly basis since its launch in late 2016.
 Average monthly volume of digital transactions increased rapidly from a level of less than \$1 billion in early 2017 to almost \$150 billion by the end of 2022.
 In the early months of its launch, less than 30 banks joined the platform, allowing their customers to use the UPI by linking their bank accounts to the UPI mobile Apps.
 The number of participating banks increased steadily over time, covering practically the entire banking sector by the end of 2022.
 Three critical factors were responsible for the successful launch and adoption of the UPI platform.
 First, every Indian resident was provided with a unique identification card, called the Aadhaar Card, through a nationwide initiative that started in 2010.3 Second, the central government launched a universal banking program in 2014, called the Pradhan Mantri JanDhan Yojna (JDY), to provide a bank account to every household in the country (Agarwal, Alok, Ghosh, Ghosh, Piskorski, and Seru, 2017; Chopra, Prabhala, and Tantri, 2017).
-Third, the government and private sector firms invested significant resources in developing the digital infrastructure needed for such a secure and fast payments architecture that operates across platforms; for example, users only need a mobile phone, not necessarily a smartphone, to access the UPI platform.
+Third, the country invested significant resources in developing the digital infrastructure needed for such a secure and fast payments architecture that operates across platforms (Acharya, 2023).
 Importantly, the digital and biometric-based Aadhaar card made the verification of a banking transaction instant and secured.
 After the launch, several government sponsored incentive schemes and promotional campaigns were launched across the nation.
 Furthermore, two additional factors - the demonetization of high denomination currency notes in November 2016, and the COVID-19 pandemic - provided additional boost to the adoption of digital payments in the country.